mitwire/mitwire/README.md

-# 👋Hello there, im mitwire!
+# 👋 Hello there, im mitwire!
 I'm a curious devoloper who does websites and software as a side hobby.
 I do alot of `Javascript`, `HTML`, and `CSS`.
 I am currently interested in learning languages such as `Kotlin` & `Typescript`.
 # 👉 About Me
 + Started programming in 2019